KanchanaWijesooriya/Movie-Tickets-Reservation-System/README.md

 /HTML, .CSS, .JavaScript, .PHP files: Application files.
 Run Home.html file to start application.

+**Technologies Used**

+• HTML/JavaScript: A programming language used for developing application logic.

+• CSS: Used to apply proper design.

+• PHP: Used to create connection between application and database.

+• Visual Studio: An Integrated Development Environment (IDE) for development.

+• GitHub: A platform for version control and project hosting.

 **Getting Started**

 1. Download project or create clone.